 Store / Retail Credit Cards

 Store credit cards or retail credit cards are the ones you can get through a store like Macy’s, Ulta, or Target.
 These cards are not actually issued by the store but are branded as if they are.
 Instead, just like any other credit card, they are backed by a larger bank.
 A lot of retail credit cards are backed by Comenity Bank.

 Charge cards are different from any other type of credit card, but they still generally act as a credit card.
 It is a unique type of payment card that requires the payment in full every month, so there is usually no predetermined credit limit.
 When there are credit limits imposed, they are usually much higher because this type of credit card does not allow users to carry a balance.
-Charge cards are almost always rewards cards that offer points for travel, lodging, and more.
+Charge cards are almost always rewards cards that offer points for travel, hotels, airfare, and more.